cnewell415/stock-analysis/README.md

 Two companies go against that trend, ENPH and RUN.
 Both of them were able to post positive returns in back-to-back years.

-Limited to this data set, I would recommend Steve look closer into ENPH and RUN as potential companies to diversify his parent's investments in.
+Limited to this data set, I would recommend Steve look closer into ENPH and RUN as potential companies to diversify his parent's investments.

 ### Code Runtime Results
 When it comes to timing measurements, it is good practice to measure numerous times and calculate the average.
 I ran four sets of measurements in this fashion.